nosklo/ds4drv-cemuhook/README.rst

 For Rumble Support in Cemu with wine
 ^^^^^^^^^^^^^^^^^^^^
 The current official wine repository supports XInput emulation with rumble for the DS4.
-Select XInput as a controller in Cemu and use the Rumble slider.
-You must use "Also use for buttons/axes" in Cemuhook's options in Cemu too since apparently ds4drv overrides XInput's button mapping.
+Select XInput as a controller in Cemu and use the Rumble slider to test it.
+You must use "Also use for buttons/axes" in Cemuhook's options in Cemu too since ds4drv overrides XInput's buttons mapping.

 Testing Cemuhook motion with PadTest
 ^^^^^^^^^^^^^^^^^^^^